Mother of Travis Jordan sues city of Minneapolis, officers who fatally shot mentally ill man in 2018

 The mother of Travis Jordan, a man shot dead by Minneapolis police during a mental health episode in 2018, has sued the city and the two officers involved, saying that they should have done more to prevent the fatal outcome.

 When reached on Wednesday, Ching's attorney, Paul Bosman, declined to comment on the suit.
-But, in a lengthy post on his public Facebook page, he wrote the case illustrates the need for police to examine their policies on deadly force and the handling of mental health calls.
+But in a lengthy post on his public Facebook page, he wrote that the case illustrates the need for police to examine their policies on deadly force and the handling of mental health calls.

 Hennepin County Attorney Mike Freeman declined to file charges, saying at the time that based on his review of the evidence Jordan "presented a real danger to the officers."

-The city attorney's office didn't immediately respond to a request for comment through a spokesman on Wednesday, and Minneapolis police spokesman officer Garrett Parten said that the department doesn't comment on pending litigation.
+The City Attorney's Office didn't immediately respond to a request for comment through a spokesman on Wednesday, and Minneapolis police spokesman Garrett Parten said that the department doesn't comment on pending litigation.

-Keyes and Walsh responded to the call and had a brief exchange with Jordan, who eventually came out of the house in the 3700 block of N. Morgan Avenue, armed with a 13½-inch Chefmate knife and refused orders to drop the weapon, the filings said.
+Keyes and Walsh responded to the call and had a brief exchange with Jordan, who eventually came out of the house in the 3700 block of N. Morgan Avenue.
+He was armed with a 13½-inch Chefmate knife and refused orders to drop the weapon, the filings said.

 Body camera footage showed Keyes and Walsh pleading with him to drop the knife before he walked toward them and they shot him eight times.
 He died later at an area hospital.